stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_CONTEXT=dev task tft:context:new
 ```

-Each context is a subdirectory in the directory `tf/contexts/` that contains a `context.json` file and one `.tfvars` file per stack.
+Each context is a subdirectory in the directory `tf/contexts/` that contains a `context.json` file and one `.tfvars` file per unit.

 The `context.json` file is the configuration file for the context.
 It specifies metadata and settings for TF [remote state](https://opentofu.org/docs/language/state/remote/).
 Each `context.json` file specifies two items of metadata:

 - `description`
 - `environment`

 The `description` is deliberately not used by the tooling, so that you may use it however you wish.
 The `environment` is a string that is automatically provided to TF as the tfvar `environment_name`.
-You may use this tfvar in whatever way is appropriate for the project.
-For example, you could define multiple contexts with the same environment.
+There are no limitations on how your code uses this tfvar.

 Here is an example of a `context.json` file: